-With education and outreach being one of the state's number one priorities, this committee supports the Council and all Alliance committee supports the Council and all Alliance committees to develop a collaborative approach to CAV education, outreach and awareness.
+With education and outreach being one of the state's number one priorities, this committee supports the Council and all Alliance committees to develop a collaborative approach to CAV education, outreach and awareness.

 Co-chaired by the University of Minnesota Center for Transportation Studies and HDR, this committee focuses on increasing awareness of CAV technology, sharing regular updates on Minnesota's CAV program and activities, and convening stakeholders and communities to learn about CAV, collaborate on policy and share best practices.